patan3saro/SecurityCourseChallenge/README.md

+**Disclaimer:** This repository is provided for educational purposes only.
+Use it exclusively on data you own or on systems where you have explicit authorization.
+Unauthorized use is illegal.
+The author assumes no responsibility for misuse.

+## Legal Disclaimer

+This repository and its code are intended **solely for educational and demonstration purposes**, as part of an information security course challenge.
+The materials provided here must only be used:

+- on data and systems fully owned by the user, **or**
+- on systems where the user has received **explicit, written authorization** to run such tests.

+Any other use, including but not limited to attempts to access, test, or compromise third-party accounts, systems, or data without permission, is strictly prohibited and may constitute a violation of criminal and civil law.

+The author and contributors of this repository **accept no liability** for damages, legal consequences, or misuse arising from unauthorized or unethical use of the code.
+Responsibility for any misuse rests entirely with the end user.

+If this project is used in the context of a course or challenge, users should keep documentation of authorization from the instructor or institution (e.g., e-mail approval, written instructions).

+**This disclaimer does not constitute legal advice.** For binding information or legal compliance in your jurisdiction, consult a qualified lawyer.

 # Security Challenge

 A challenge from a computer security course: several controlled attempts to decipher a ciphertext using DES and candidate-key strategies (dictionary, heuristics, etc.).
 This repository is an **educational demo** intended for portfolio / interview purposes and for authorized lab exercises only.
 It demonstrates methodology, reproducibility and safe experimentation — **not** tools for unauthorized access.